mnordhaus/markusnordhaus.io/content/home/profexperience.md

     date_start: '2000-03-01'
     date_end: '2002-04-30'
     description: |2-
-      Responsibilities include:
+      Responsibilities included:
       * Implementing ERP Modules

 design:
   columns: '2'
 ---
-As a Senior Consultant for the e-Spirit AG and the beginning of 2019 as a Solution Architect for the e-Spirit Inc., he is responsible for the enablement, supervision, and support of developers, architectures, and technical project managers in North America and worldwide.
+As a Senior Consultant for the e-Spirit AG and the beginning of 2019 as a Solution Architect for the e-Spirit Inc., Markus Nordhaus is responsible for the enablement, supervision, and support of developers, architectures, and technical project managers in North America and worldwide.

 At e-Spirit Inc., Markus Nordhaus maintains the technical communication to the German headquarters.
 He is responsible for the knowledge transfer and as a mentor for the onboarding of new employees.
 He is also responsible for the